NLnetLabs/rpki-doc/source/krill/install-and-run.rst

 default Krill will only be available under ``https://localhost:3000``.

-If you need to access the Krill UI or API (also used by the CLI) from another machine you can use use a proxy server such as NGINX or Apache to proxy all requests to Krill.
+If you need to access the Krill UI or API (also used by the CLI) from another machine you can use use a proxy server such as NGINX or Apache to proxy requests to Krill.
 This proxy can then also use a proper HTTPS certificate and production grade TLS support.

+Proxy Krill UI
+""""""""""""""

+The Krill UI and assets are hosted directly under the base path `/`.
+So, in order to proxy to the Krill UI you should proxy ALL requests under `/` to the Krill back-end.

-Although the UI and API are protected by a token, you should consider further restrictions in your proxy setup.
+Note that although the UI and API are protected by a token, you should consider further restrictions in your proxy setup - like restrictions on source IP, or you may want to have your own authentication added.

+Proxy Krill as Parent
+"""""""""""""""""""""

-If your Krill needs to be accessible as a parent to other delegated Krill child CAs, e.g. for your business units, then those children will need access to the path `/rfc6492` under the public hostname used in your proxy.
+If you delegated resources to child CAs then you will need to ensure that these children can reach your Krill.
+Child requests for resource certificates are directed to the `/rfc6492` under the `service_uri` that you defined in your configuration file.

-Note that if :ref:`you are running Krill as a Publication Server<doc_krill_publication_server>`, you should expose the files that the Krill writes to disk directly rather then proxying to Krill for these files, but you will need to ensure that the path `/rfc8181` is proxied for remote publishers.
+Note that contrary to the UI you should not add any additional authentication mechanisms to this location.
+RFC 6492 uses cryptographically signed messages sent over HTTP and is secure.
+However, verifying messages and signing responses can be computationally heavy, so if you know the source IP addresses of your child CAs, you may wish to restrict access based on this.

+Proxy Krill as Publication Server
+"""""""""""""""""""""""""""""""""

+If you are running Krill as a Publication Server, then you should read :ref:`here<doc_krill_publication_server>` how to do the Publication Server specific set up.

 ..
 Warning:: We recommend that you do **not** make Krill available to the public
              internet unless you really need remote access to the UI or API, or